 $ apropos rename ... mv (1) - move (rename) files prename (1) - renames multiple files rename (2) - change the name or location of a file ...

-Here, apropos searches the manual pages that man knows about and prints commands it thinks are related to renaming.
+Here, apropos searches the manual pages that man knows about and prints commands.
 On your computer, this command might (and probably will) display more information but it’s very likely to include the entries shown.

 5. mv: The mv command is used to move or rename files.